Stachelbeere1248/zombies-utils/README.md

 - An accurate timer + Automatic splitting
 - Tracking of splits & segment PBs (with custom categories)
 - SLA hud
-- 1 chat macro
+- A chat macro
-- Spawntime (no aa colors yet, but Rocket Launcher mode)
+- Spawn-times HUD (no aa colors yet, but Rocket Launcher mode)
 #### Disclaimers
 - If you are using a Hypixel language other than the selected one the mod may not work entirely.
 Check config.
 ## For Users